cosmos/ibc-rs/docs/architecture/adr-006-upgrade-client-implementation.md

    4. Submit an `UpgradeClient` msg to the counterparty chain with the `UpgradedClient`, `UpgradedConsensusState` and their respective proofs

-3. Process the upgrade message on the counterparty chain</br> IBC handler upon receiving a `MsgUpgradeClient` message performs basic validations (BV), client-specific validations (SV) and lastly execution (E) steps as follows:
+3. Process the upgrade message on the counterparty chain upon receiving a `MsgUpgradeClient` message performs basic validations (BV), client-specific validations (SV) and lastly execution (E) steps as follows:
    1. (BV) Check that the current client is not frozen
    2. (BV) Check if the latest consensus state is within the trust period
    3. (BV) Check if the message containing proofs decoded successfully